ejlaflure/bikesharing/citibike_anaysis.md

 # Des Moines Citi Bike Business Analysis
 Des Moines Citi Bike business case utilizes data from successful NYC Citi Bike locations and adapts them to Dem Moines's unique environment.
-Tableau Story acomaning this analysis: [Des Moines Citi Bike Business Case](https://public.tableau.com/profile/eric.laflure#!/vizhome/citibike_data_15937523295270/DesMoinesCitiBikeBusinessCase)
+Tableau Story accompanying this analysis: [Des Moines Citi Bike Business Case](https://public.tableau.com/profile/eric.laflure#!/vizhome/citibike_data_15937523295270/DesMoinesCitiBikeBusinessCase)

 ## New York City's Successful Citi Bike Business
 Currently New York City has a successful Citi Bike business.
 Data from the month of august was used to give a snapshot on how well the business functions monthly.
 Based on the data, the use of the Citi Bike services fluctuates a good amount throughout the month.
 Even with this, the usage never goes below 50,000 users a day and averages 73,000 – 82,000 users a day.
 The Citi Bike locations are widespread throughout, but majority of the widely used locations are located in New York City proper.
 This shows that focusing in a busy metropolitan area would be a good place to start.